akbar2habibullah/LLM-from-scratch/README.md

 # LLM from scratch, no pretrained models, no HF transformers

 This is implementation of decoder-only transformer based LLM with next-token prediction objective.
-This implementation use `tokenizers` library from HF, attention use GQA (Grouped query attention), RMSnorm layer, GeGLU activation function, and RoPE (Rotary positional embedding).
+This implementation use `tokenizers` library from HF, attention use GQA (Grouped query attention), RMSnorm layer, GeGLU activation function, RoPE (Rotary positional embedding), and Liger Kernel.

 There are 5 version:
 - Using AdamW optimizer and lorem ipsum datasets (Broken RoPE) [[colab notebook]](https://colab.research.google.com/drive/1IfC8lQBi-PIuuLL0dFziCQ2CakIDVGiZ?usp=sharing)